RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 Password:
 ```

-The first thing you should know about this command: It takes a long time
-to run.
-It ran for 55 minutes on my machine.
+The `dd` command takes a long time to run, over 56 minutes on my machine.

-The second thing you should know about `dd`: The Macintosh section of the official Parallella recommend a block size of size of 1 megabyte, while the Linux instructions recommend a 64 kilobyte block size (the option `bs=64k` in the `dd` command).
+An important note about block size: The Mac section of the official Parallella guide recommends a block size of size of 1 megabyte, while the Linux instructions recommend a 64 kilobytes (the option `bs=64k` in the `dd` command).
 I initially used `bs=1m` on my Mac, and I ran into problems.
 When I used `bs=64k`, everything worked fine.
 Note that I eventually traced my problem to something other than block size (details below) but since the 64k setting still works, I've left it intact.
-If I find out why Linux and OS X are using different settings, I'll post the information here.
+If I find out why Linux and OS X are using different block sizes, I'll post the information here.

 ###Checking dd Progress
 {% imgcap right /images/dd_progress.png Activity Monitor %}
 Waiting an hour for the `dd` command to run can be disconcerting because the machine does not give any feedback on progress.
 No gas guage, spinning indicator, nothing.
 How can you find out whether the write process is moving along?

 Here's how to check progress.
 Run Apple's `Activity Monitor`, and look for `dd` on the list of processes (see diagram).
-The number of bytes written will increase slowly while `dd` writes to the SD card.
+The number of bytes written will increase slowly while `dd` burns the Ununtu image on the SD card.
 With the current version of Ubuntu, roughly 7.4GB will be written to the SD.
-When the process is done, `dd` will disappear from the Activity Monitor list and you'll see the following at the command line.
+At completion, `dd` will disappear from the Activity Monitor list and you'll see the following at the command line.

 ```bash
 $ sudo dd if=ubuntu-14.04-140611.img of=/dev/disk1 bs=64k